Equality and Human Rights Courses

 Constitutional Law V: Freedom of Religion

 This course explores religious freedom in America, especially under the first amendment.
 It is recommended that students first take Constitutional Law I. Students who have completed Constitutional Law IV are ineligible to enroll in this course.
-The grade is based on a substantial paper, series of short papers, or final examination, with class participation taken into account.
-Paper writers require permission of the instructor; ADDITIONAL explicit instructor consent required for paper to be considered for SRP certification.
-Prerequisite: Constitutional Law I- recommended, not required.
+The grade is based on a substantial paper of 20-25 pages, series of short papers, or final examination, with class participation taken into account.
+Instructor consent required for paper to be considered for SRP certification.

 Constitutional Law VI: U.S. Constitutional Rights in Comparative Perspective